 Obese or overweight individuals are more likely to develop osteoarthritis.
-The CDC found that an estimated 16% of under or normal weight adults are diagnosed with arthritis.
+The CDC found that an estimated 16% of under or normal-weight adults are diagnosed with arthritis.
 Approximately 23% of overweight and 31% of obese adults have arthritis.

 Women are more likely to develop arthritis in comparison to men.
 People aged 65 and up comprise 49.6% of diagnosed arthritis.
 People aged 45 to 64 year make up approximately 29.3% of diagnosed arthritis.
 And finally, people aged between 18 to 44 years comprise of 7.1% of diagnosed arthritis (R).

 Once you are aware of the type of arthritis you have, finding pain relief is easier.
-Over the counter medications like ibuprofen or naproxen sodium can help to relieve symptoms.
+Over-the-counter medications like ibuprofen or naproxen sodium can help to relieve symptoms.
 A great way to manage your symptoms is through your nutrition.

 Supplements, healthy eating and exercise can work to help you handle your condition.
 Be mindful of how you treat your body and what you put in it.
 In this way you can work towards maintaining your overall well-being.

 Your lifestyle is unique to you.
-Where you work, where you live, how you enjoy life, what concerns you have, varies between one another.
+Where you work, where you live, how you enjoy life, what concerns you have, varies among one another.
 As you progress through life, you may have noticed that your lifestyle has shifted.

 Depending on the severity of your symptoms, some tasks are easier to perform compared to others.
-Being aware of what works for you, what is manageable for you, allows you to adjust your lifestyle accordingly.
-For some people a colder environment increases their pain.
-For others it could be the type of food they consume.
+Being aware of what works for you, and what is manageable for you, allows you to adjust your lifestyle accordingly.
+For some people, a colder environment increases their pain.
+For others, it could be the type of food they consume.
 Sometimes the type of exercise you do also makes it harder to tolerate your symptoms.
 Taking note of something as small as changes in the weather or your food consumption can help you figure this out.

 While arthritis-related symptoms may be similar, the way your body handles arthritis differs.
 By reacting appropriately to your concern, you can experience successful results.
 When you track your symptoms, you can react in a more fitting manner.
 One of the best (and advised) ways to do this is through an arthritis tracker.